jeromepl/RLBot-Dataset/readme.md

 - Node v7 or higher
 - Rattletrap

+After cloning the repo, run `npm install` to install the dependencies.

 To start the dataset generation process, simply run `node index.js`.

 Some values to consider changing before running (there are no command line arguments yet):